 While backpacking in North Korea, we were based in the capital city of Pyongyang.
 North Korea is slightly different from other backpacking destinations because your tour company organises everything for you.
 I’m not normally a fan of this way of travel, until I met Gareth Johnson, and the lads and lasses of Young Pioneer Tours!!
-Young Pioneer Tours are far and away the best tour company to use for travelling to North Korea.
+Young Pioneer Tours are far and away the best tour company to use for travelling to North Korea, having featured on many sites and blogs, blogs like YPT life and Safariors Blog.
 Their motto is “group tours for people who hate group tours” and one of their staff members is fellow Northern Irish backpacker Chris Kelly.
 They are the cool backpackers choice as they are the cheapest and the best ones to party with plus you can get 5% off your tour if you organise through DSL!
 I’ve partied with the YPT guys in 4 countries now and loved my nights out with them.

 So after getting my North Korean visa, flying from Beijing into Pyongyang, I needed a base in Pyongyang.
 We would be staying in the 5 star Yanggakdo International Hotel in Pyongyang.
 Yes that’s right – I stayed in a 5 star hotel in North Korea!
 FIVE STAR, baby.